kunleihe/openai-realtime-voice-template/README.md

 # OpenAI Realtime API + React + FastAPI Template

-A full-stack voice communication application template built with **React** frontend and **FastAPI** backend, featuring direct WebSocket connections to OpenAI's Realtime API for voice and text processing.
+A production-ready, full-stack voice communication application template built with **React** frontend and **FastAPI** backend, featuring direct WebSocket connections to OpenAI's Realtime API for voice and text processing.
 Perfect as a starting point for building real-time voice applications.

 ## 📋 Table of Contents